k9chen/k9chen.github.io/_pages/about.md

 ## News/Upcoming Events
 * **Aug.
-11, 2023**: The project **Geometry-Informed Multi-Compartmental Diffusion MRI Modeling of Injured Peripheral Nerves** will be presented at the Barrow Neurological Institute REU Symposium
+11, 2023**: The project **Geometry-Informed Multi-Compartmental Diffusion MRI Modeling of Injured Peripheral Nerves** will be presented at the Barrow Neurological Institute Undergraduate Symposium

 ## Selected Publications
 * Chen, K. (2023). **On the Psychological Disembodiment of Autonomy and Agency in Patients with Brain-Computer Interface Implants**. *Grounds: The Virginia Journal of Bioethics* [[HTML]](http://www.vabioethics.com/content/2023/5/2/on-the-psychological-disembodiment-of-autonomy-and-agency-in-patients-with-brain-computer-interface-implants)